Futures

 Summary

-As organizations face increasing uncertainties from climate change and technological advancements, strategic foresight methodologies like scenario planning are gaining importance.
-Traditional approaches are being challenged by generative AI, which offers new ways to navigate complex scenarios.
-This technology can enhance contingency planning, helping organizations prepare for multiple divergent futures.
+As organizations face escalating uncertainties from climate change and technological advancements, strategic foresight methodologies like scenario planning are becoming essential.
+Traditional approaches are being challenged by generative AI, which offers new ways to navigate complex scenarios and prepare for divergent futures.
+This shift highlights the importance of adaptability and resilience in decision-making processes.

 Seeds